DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Borrowing of books, audiobooks, movies, magazines, and video games
 * Visits to the Children's Library and Teen Lounge to borrow materials
-* Access to public computers and internet for one 60-minute session per day
+* Access to public computers and internet for one 30-minute session per day
 * Scanning, printing, copying, and faxing
-* Notaries by appointment
 * Resume reviews by virtual assistance
 * Reference assistance by phone or email is strongly encouraged